Digital Accessibility and the Common Good

 About six months later, on May 9, 2012, the first Global Accessibility Awareness Day occurred with about a dozen virtual and in-person events.

-Today, there will be hundreds of GAAD 2019 events celebrated in every corner of the world.
+This year, there were hundreds of GAAD 2019 events celebrated in every corner of the world.

 It’s wonderful that digital accessibility is inching it’s way into mainstream thinking, but too often, the time and resources associated with making sites and apps accessible is viewed as a burden -- a legal requirement that would gladly be avoided, if possible.
 The fact is, expanding digital accessibility represents a profound opportunity to take a more expansive, empathetic, and inclusive view of our world and that always leads to good.

 Digital accessibility is emerging from a code-related "have-to" that happens behind the scenes.
 We need to talk about it more and see it as an opportunity.